Chart Color Schemes

 Perth (West) - Northbridge lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a significant population increase in the top quartile of national areas is forecast, with the area expected to increase by 5,271 persons to 2041 based on the latest population numbers, recording a gain of 30.0% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch used growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on projected demographic shifts, a significant population increase is forecast for the area, with an expected increase of 5,271 persons to 2041, reflecting a gain of 29.6% over the 17 years.

 Frequently Asked Questions - Population